Podcast: Play in new window | Download

 It’s hard to find a company without some sort of diversity, equity, and inclusion initiatives these days but it’s not enough to outline some initiatives and write it into the company values.
 True diversity, equity, and inclusion comes from creating a culture that reflects those values at every level—an achievement that requires an executive-level commitment of time, budget, and resources.

-Jill Flynn, Managing Director, Leadership Acceleration, for BPI group, sits down with Tanya S. Blackmon, EVP & Chief Diversity, Inclusion, and Equity Officer at Novant Health to discuss how Tanya has led the charge to create a culture of diversity, equity, and inclusion at Novant Health.
+Jill Flynn, Managing Director, Leadership Acceleration, for Bravanti, sits down with Tanya S. Blackmon, EVP & Chief Diversity, Inclusion, and Equity Officer at Novant Health to discuss how Tanya has led the charge to create a culture of diversity, equity, and inclusion at Novant Health.

 Transcript: Creating A Culture of Diversity, Equity, and Inclusion

 Jill Flynn: Good afternoon and welcome to the Taking the Lead Shortcast.
 A podcast where we talk with top business leaders about the challenges and opportunities that they are facing in today’s business world.
 I’m your host, Jill Flynn.
 I’m a managing director of the Leadership Acceleration Practice at Bravanti.
 Today, I’ll be speaking with Tanya S. Blackmon.